 Additionally, our study shows that using an extended number of a system’s features can be a double-edged sword: while a number of studies have highlighted the benefits of IS infusion (Fadel 2012; Kim and Gupta 2014), or that extended, innovative, or emergent use can be a means of fostering individual mindfulness and maintaining performance reliability (Butler and Gray 2006; Li et al. 2013; Sun 2012), we show that in the context of routine, procedural tasks that do not necessarily require devising innovative solutions, an extended use of a system’s features can produce adverse effects on user performance.
 This is not to say that our study downplays any of the acknowledged positive effects of mindful use in terms of combatting error (Butler and Gray 2006).
-Given that mindfulness is equally about the quality of attention as it is about the conservation of attention (McAvoy et al. 2013), we argue that it is important to place emphasis that innovative or extended use (an inherent component of mindful use) is also resource consuming and can be redundant in certain task contexts.
+Given that mindfulness is equally about the quality of attention as it is about the conservation of attention (McAvoy et al. 2013), we argue that it is important to emphasize that innovative or extended use (an inherent component of mindful use) is also resource consuming and can be redundant in certain task contexts.

 At the theoretical level, we argued that the key to successful task execution is noticing environmental cues, which in turn trigger intended actions by involving mechanisms that draw associations with existing memory (McDaniel and Einstein 2000).
-The process of cue monitoring can either involve more conscious, effortful and attention-demanding mechanisms, or it can involve mechanisms where such associations are done in an automatic fashion.
+The process of cue monitoring can either involve more conscious, effortful and attention-demanding mechanisms, or it can involve mechanisms where such associations are done automatically.
 Automatic retrieval becomes increasingly the norm as task execution becomes repetitive over time.
 Nonetheless, depending on a number of parameters (e.g. task characteristics, cue quality and strength), attention-demanding mechanisms can complement the more resource-free mechanisms.
-In sum, the more conscious mechanisms are used for cue monitoring, the higher the attentional demands placed on an individual, and consequently the higher the probability of lapses and omission errors, given the limited amount of cognitive resources that any individual is equipped with.
+In sum, given the limited amount of cognitive resources that any individual is equipped with, the more conscious mechanisms are used for cue monitoring, the higher the attentional demands, and consequently the higher the probability of lapses and errors.

-While this framework initially provides support to our findings, our study nevertheless provides some nuanced findings and make some possible extensions: firstly, contrary to what we hypothesized, we did not find support for the moderating effect of task variation on the relationship between RFUH and omission error.
+While this framework initially provides support to our findings, our study nevertheless provides some nuanced findings and makes some possible extensions: firstly, contrary to what we hypothesized, we did not find support for the moderating effect of task variation on the relationship between RFUH and omission error.
 While it is likely that users were able to maintain an ‘attentional buffer’ from this relatively resource-free form of use history, the negative coefficient of the moderating effect (albeit not significant) seems to suggest that the additional burden of task variation starts to consume the attentional ‘buffer’.
 Perhaps more importantly, there is a need for better conceptualization and measurement of the attentional requirements of both ongoing and PM tasks.

-Secondly, the broader literature on human error argues that it is important to examine the characteristics of the prescribed tasks that individuals have to perform in order to assess whether attention-demanding or automatic mechanisms of cue monitoring will be in operation.
-Notwithstanding the importance of this argument, our study shows that it is equally important to complement the study of ongoing task characteristics with an examination of the actual activity during task execution, given that the two forms of use history in our study lead to the exact opposite performance results.
+Secondly, the literature on human error argues that it is important to examine the characteristics of the prescribed tasks that individuals have to perform in order to assess whether attention-demanding or automatic mechanisms of cue monitoring will be in operation.
+Our study shows that it is equally important to complement the study of ongoing task characteristics with an examination of the actual activities during task execution, given that the two forms of use history in our study lead to the exact opposite performance results.
 In this respect, our study contributes to the ongoing debate around the ways in which task variation impacts task performance (Avgerinos and Gokpinar 2018).
-In sum, our unique empirical setting and dataset that included a documentation of both prescribed and performed actions, allowed us to conduct such an enquiry and yielded some highly interesting results.
+In sum, our unique empirical setting and dataset that included a documentation of both prescribed and performed actions, enabled us to conduct such an enquiry and yielded some highly interesting results.

 7.2 Implications for Practice